 - 1. Children and youth who are or at imminent risk of placement in foster care - Have a mental illness or condition that has been documented, or if assessed would have a diagnosis with a mental illness or condition - 3.
-Who need individualized MH services or
+Who need individualized mental health services

-Pathways to Well-Being Subclass Members: A child who is eligible for full scope Medi-Cal, meeting medical necessity criteria for Specialty Mental Health Services (SMHS), has an open child welfare services case, and meet either of the following criteria:
+Pathways to Well-Being Subclass Members: A child who has an open child welfare case, is under the age of 21, eligible for full scope Medi-Cal, meeting medical necessity criteria for Specialty Mental Health Services (SMHS), and receiving/being considered for any of the following criteria: